 Analysis of Comscore television audience data

-In 2018, Pew Research Center began using data from Comscore StationView Essentials® and TV Essentials® for our TV news audience analysis, and, as such, the current fact sheets include figures for the past three years.
+In 2018, Pew Research Center began using data from Comscore StationView Essentials® and TV Essentials® for our TV news audience analysis, and, as such, the current fact sheets include figures from 2016 onward.
 Local TV news audience data is from Comscore StationView Essentials®, while cable and network TV audience data is from Comscore TV Essentials®.
-Local TV audience data for 2016 and 2017 have been updated by Comscore to provide accurate trending for local TV that aligns with the national rollup, (i.e. how the average audience for local newscasts are rolled up into a figure for the U.S. overall).

 Earlier versions of the three TV fact sheets included data stretching back to 2007 and used data from Nielsen Media Research.
 That data is available in the 2017 archived fact sheets.
 Because of differences between the two sets of data points, figures from prior years are not directly comparable with the Comscore data shown here.